 It is an error to contrast Religion with Philosophy.
 The West did so to the prejudice of both.
 But India never did so.
 The diversity between religion and philosophy-and it is diversity, not difference-is only a diversity of emphasis.
 The cognitive element preponderates in Philosophy without excluding emotion.
 The emotional element preponderates in Religion without excluding reason.
 Philosophy postulates and proves God while Religion reveals God and leads us to communion and eventual union with Him.
 Philosophy uses the organon of Intellect while Religion uses the organon of Intuition.
 The nature of the soul is Sachchidānanda: Being, Consciousness and Bliss.
-The body and the mind are subject to the laws of determinism. whic Swas know and force age i Even hard the ' know is so upon An belie symb used moni Mark draw of the time Shou this : INDIAN MYSTICISM The soul is self-determined, joyful The sound free.
-It stands beyond the and time continuum and is and find the space-time continuum and is essenspace divine.
-It has an existence of its own beyond mere response to of its own in the individual of its own in the individual of its own in the individual of the individu manent in all, draws the individual. ised Self into itself like a magnet.
+The body and the mind are subject to the laws of determinism. (continued from the previous page) The soul is self-determined, joyful and free.
+It stands beyond the space-time continuum and is essentially divine.
+It has an existence of its own beyond mere response to external stimuli.
+This divinity, immanent in all, draws the individualised Self into itself like a magnet.
 It is the "unmoved Mover drawing individuals ever onward towards himself as a lover draws the beloved."
 Such a realization is not a theory but an experience of communion and union with God.
 The root is faith, the blossom is love and the fruit is union.
-We begin with " authentic tidings of invisible things, " to use Wordsworth's language.
+We begin with "authentic tidings of invisible things," to use Wordsworth's language.
 But the gospel kindles love which becomes an uncontrollable yearning, which seeks and finds fulfilment in passionate, inseparable union.
-The Spanish mystic St. John of the Cross WHAT IS MYSTICISM says :-- The end I have in view is the divine The end embracing, the union of the soul with the divine Substance.
-In this living the obscure Knowledge God the divine Knowledge God united and obscure Knowledge God united Himself with the soul eminently and divinely....This knowledge consists in divinely. a certain contact of the soul with the a certain and it is God Himself a certain of the God Himself with the Divinity, and it is God Himself who is Divinity, then felt and tasted, though not manithen ich mani-festly and distinctly, as it will be in glory.
+The Spanish mystic St. John of the Cross (continued from the previous page) says: - The end I have in view is the divine embracing, the union of the soul with the divine Substance.
+In this living and obscure Knowledge God unites Himself with the soul eminently and divinely....This knowledge consists in a certain contact of the soul with the Divinity, and it is God Himself who is then felt and tasted, though not manifestly and distinctly, as it will be in glory.
 We believe that this touch is most substantial, and that the Substance of God touches the substance of the soul.
-The sweetness of delight which this touch occasions baffles all descriptions....It is the contact of pure substance, of thesoul and the Divinity.
+The sweetness of delight which this touch occasions baffles all descriptions....It is the contact of pure substance, of the soul and the Divinity.
 So long as God is imagined as an extra-cosmic creator and ruler, the sense of distance between God and Man will overawe and appal us.
-But as soon as we entertain and ponder over the concept that God is the core of our own being and is immanent in us and in the world. while transcending both, a new sense of companionship comes to us and we feel the intimacy of a new communion and the bliss of a new union.
+But as soon as we entertain and ponder over the concept that God is the core of our own being and is (continued from the previous page) immanent in us and in the world, while transcending both, a new sense of companionship comes to us and we feel the intimacy of a new communion and the bliss of a new union.
 It is from such a lofty point of view that we must consider the concept of sin.
 The Semitic religions stress it.
-Hinduism also stresses it. and in the Gita Sri Krishna says that he will redeem us from sin if we believe in Him and love Him.
+Hinduism also stresses it, and in the Gita Sri Krishna says that he will redeem us from sin if we believe in Him and love Him.
 But the idea of sin implies a Divine command and a breach of it.
 Such a command implies a ruler and a subject.
 But when God is realized as the core of our being, the idea of sin is realized as rooted in ignorance of our true nature.
 Hence we reach the basic concept of Avidyā or Ajnāna.
-Once we know our true nature, we cannot set our lower self in opposition to our highest self.
-INDIAN MYSTICISM It is in fact a second and spiritual rebirth for us.
+Once we know our true nature, we cannot set our lower self in opposition to our highest self. (continued from the previous page) It is in fact a second and spiritual rebirth for us.